jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/3_Optim_Basics.typ

 // -------------------------------------------------------------------------- //

 In practical optimization applications, the concept of constraints warrants careful consideration.
 While constraints represent another form of boundaries, they are distinctly expressed through mathematical equations.
 This formulation enables the incorporation of complex physical principles and empirical knowledge, either through direct mathematical expressions or surrogate models.
-To summarize the preceding elaboration, the definition of an complete optimization problem encompasses several essential components.
+To summarize the preceding elaboration, the definition of a complete optimization problem encompasses several essential components.
 Design variables constitute the primary element, serving as parameters the optimizer can adjust to minimize the objective function.
 Additional components include the aforementioned constraints, expressed through equations, and the previously described boundaries.
 While this framework provides a general approach to optimization, the earlier example demonstrated that formulating a precise optimization problem often requires an iterative approach.
 With some fundamental concepts established and under the assumption of a well-defined optimization formulation, the solution process can be initiated.